soar-robotics/soarchain-docs/docs/installation-guide/motus-connect-known-issues.md

 Some quick reasons why the ***Motus Secure Provisioning*** app prompts ```Device not Found``` after you scan the QR code can be:

-1. - Qr code was incorrect or unreadable because of its distance to the camera, orientation or lighting.
+ - Qr code scanned was incorrect or unreadable because of its distance to the camera, orientation or lighting.
-2. - Motus mini was not plugged into your car or the LED was not on when you scanned the Qr code.
+ - Motus mini was not plugged into your car or the LED was not on when you scanned the Qr code.
-3. - You did not enable the settings written on the docs.
+ - You did not enable the settings written on the docs.
 (Bluetooth - Cellular Data - Mobile Hotspot)
-4. - Your mobile phone’s Bluetooth is connected to another device then the Motus mini when you scan the QR code.
+ - Your mobile phone’s Bluetooth is connected to another device then the Motus mini when you scan the QR code.
-5. - You have already provisioned your device successfully.
+ - You have already provisioned your device successfully.

 Please go to the:
 **Settings > Connections > Mobile Hotspot & Tethering > Mobile Hotspot**
 (Mobile Hotspot location can differ from phone to phone) and check whether there is a device called ```Motusmini``` connected to your phone?

-6. - You entered your phone's hotspot password wrong and you need a provisioning reset.
+ - You entered your phone's hotspot password wrong and you need a provisioning reset.
 Click [here](#provisioning-reset) to do a provisioning reset.

 ### Provisioning - "Fail to Connect After Entering the Hotspot Password"

 Some quick reasons why the ***Motus Secure Provisioning*** app prompts ```Fail to Connect``` or keep on waiting for a long time after entering the phone's hotspot password:

-1. - The app prompted a failure message even though the connection was successfully completed.
+ - The app prompted a failure message even though the connection was successfully completed.

 Please go to the:
 **Settings > Connections > Mobile Hotspot & Tethering > Mobile Hotspot**
 (Mobile Hotspot location can differ from phone to phone) and check whether there is a device called ```Motusmini``` connected to your phone?

-2. - You entered your phone's hotspot password wrong and you need a provisioning reset.
+ - You entered your phone's hotspot password wrong and you need a provisioning reset.
 Click [here](#provisioning-reset) to do a provisioning reset.